jmark99/accumulo-website/tour-jshell/getting-started2.md

 jshell>
 ```

+JShell has a few commands that can be helpful.

-It is possible to view the imports that are pre-loaded into the JShell session as well.
+`/imports` lists the currently loaded imports in the JShell session.

 ```commandline
 jshell> /imports